 Research interests: Migration history, Borderland studies, history of nationalism, history of the “Jewish question” and anti-Semitism, new imperial history.

-Ihor is the co-founder and affiliated member of the Center.
+Ihor is the co-founder and a member of the Center.
 He is the Candidate of historical sciences (Ph.D. in history).
 Since 2008 is working at the Department of Political History of National Technical University “Kharkiv Polytechnic Institute” (NTU “KPI”).
 In 2005 he graduated from History Department of Vasil Karazin Kharkiv National University.
 In 2005 – 2008 р. was a postgraduate student at the department of political history of NTU “KPI”.
-In 2009 defended his Ph.D. thesis on Ukrainian museums in the XIX – early XX century.
+In 2009 defended his Ph.D. thesis on Ukrainian museums in the XIX-early XX century.

 Research interests: historical museology, nation-building process, inter-ethnic relations.